“Ms Stephens really had gone above and beyond the call of duty in diligently preparing the case.”

 Notable Cases

 R v CA: Prosecuted an appeal against conviction in the Crown Court in which the defendant was charged with threatening another with an offensive weapon (under section 1 of the Prevention of Crime Act 1953).
-When the complainant did not attend Court for trial Lydia advanced a hearsay application to adduce the complainant’s 999 call under the res gestae exception.
-The application was opposed by the defence who argued the call was not an example of res gestae and it would be unfair to admit it.
-Though the Court excluded the evidence given the prejudicial effect it would have on the defendant they were convinced by Lydia’s submissions that the call was indeed an example of res gestate.
+When the complainant did not attend Court for trial Lydia advanced a hearsay application to adduce the complainant’s 999 call under the res gestae exception which was accepted by the judge despite strong opposition.

 R v CC: Represented a defendant at an exceptional hardship hearing.
 Following compelling arguments related to the defendant’s work, health and responsibility for her mother the Court did not disqualify her.